 This plant-based protein is also made using mostly organic ingredients, which means you won’t find any weird fillers, preservatives, or artificial sweeteners.

 Performance Lab’s protein is flavored and sweeteners with organic cocoa, vanilla bean, cinnamon, yacon root, monk fruit, and stevia.

-This formula is also enhanced with probiotic Bacillus coagulans.
-Based on the research available, this probiotic strain can improve protein absorption and thereby optimize the benefits provided by this protein.
+They also enhanced this formula with probiotic Bacillus coagulans.
+Based on the research available, this probiotic strain can improve protein absorption and optimize the benefits provided by this protein.

-With that being said, this protein powder is not the most affordable on the market, however, you can get a significant discount by ordering it in bulk, or even an additional tube for free.
+With that being said, like the previous protein powder, this is not the most affordable on the market, however, you can get a significant discount by ordering it in bulk, or even gey an additional tube for free.

 Vegan Organic Protein by Ora Organic